aireytf/Week2-Challenge-Portfolio/README.md

 ## Credits

-I researched some additional styling elements found on w3schools.com and css-tricks.com, such as border-radius to improve appearance of section layout.
+I researched some additional styling elements, found on w3schools.com and css-tricks.com, such as border-radius to improve the layout appearance.

 ## License